 The government is taking a long term approach to construction strategy, with a relentless focus on waste, greater transparency on costs, new procurement models which foster collaboration and innovation, and smarter use of technology.
-It aims to deliver construction projects 15 to 20 per cent more cheaply, saving up to £1.2 billion a year - the equivalent of approximately 60 new secondary schools - to spend on other government projects.
+It aims to deliver construction projects 15% to 20% more cheaply, saving up to £1.2 billion a year - the equivalent of approximately 60 new secondary schools - to spend on other government projects.

-The “One Year On” report highlights key progress over the year since the government’s ambitious five year construction strategy was launched, including:
+The “One Year On” report highlights key progress over the year since the government’s ambitious 5 year construction strategy was launched, including:

-- £279 million cost reductions achieved on new contracts and projects registered during 2011-12;
+- £279 million cost reductions achieved on new contracts and projects registered during 2011 to 2012

-- Increased transparency via regular publication of construction spending plans and project pipelines; and
+- increased transparency via regular publication of construction spending plans and project pipelines

-- Prompt payment extended down to tier three suppliers via Project Bank Accounts for £1.1 billion worth of projects, which pay tier three suppliers at the same time as prime contractors.
+- prompt payment extended down to tier 3 suppliers via Project Bank Accounts for £1.1 billion worth of projects, which pay tier 3 suppliers at the same time as prime contractors

-The report details key areas of focus for the coming years, with a fresh push on treatment of companies in the supply chain, including SMEs, and a new policy to tighten supplier performance management for key strategic suppliers.
+The report details key areas of focus for the coming years, with a fresh push on treatment of companies in the supply chain, including small and medium-sized enterprises (SMEs), and a new policy to tighten supplier performance management for key strategic suppliers.